mcbaron/CascadeCorrelation/README.md

 Implementation of Cascade Correlation supervised learning algorithm.
 Works only for 2 input values and 1 output value.

-Required Julia packages: Dataframes, PyPlot.
+Required Julia packages: CSV, PyPlot.